Koen-vdl/Conda-and-Bioconda-tutorial/1st_Tutorial.md

 nice shovill --R1 test_R1.fq.gz --R2 test_R2.fq.gz --outdir contigs --cpus 1 --ram 200 --trim --force --depth 0
 ```

-It will take time about 1 -2 mins to constructing your plasmid contig.
-Wait until it finishes and check where you are at path by typing 'pwd' (pwd = Print Working Directory) if output folder named 'contigs' is created in your path?
+It will take time about 1 -2 mins to constructing your unknown bacterial contig.
+Wait until it finishes and check what directory you are by typing 'pwd' (pwd = Print Working Directory) and check if output folder named 'contigs' is created in your path?

 ```
 pwd